Jean'ne Shreeve: Career and research

 She has spent much of her career advocating for women chemists and research into fluorine chemistry, serving on a variety of committees for the American Chemical Society and American Association for the Advancement of Science.
 She has also been recognized for her teaching and mentorship to approximately 130 post-doctoral researchers.
-Throughout her career, Shreeve has published 663 scientific papers and earned one patent.
+Throughout her career, Shreeve has published over 800 scientific papers and holds one patent.
 She is known for working with highly energetic nitrogenous and fluoridated compounds, and synthesizing a variety of widely used rocket propellant oxidizers.

 Shreeve's work includes novel synthesis of chlorodifluoroamine and dinitrogen difluoride, precursors to rocket propellant oxidizers that were difficult to synthesize in usable quantities prior to her work.
 She is also recognized for her synthesis of fluorinated alkyl sulfoxides by controlled hydrolysis of bis(perfluoroalkyl) sulfur dioxides.